 In front of the university building, the university bridge crosses the Oder arms.
 On the right hand side there are a few little or no built up islands between the arms of the river, which you can reach from the opposite river bank over small footbridges.
 This is a good way to relax a bit from the hustle and bustle of the city.
 Benches invite you to sit on the bank and have a look back over the river to the city.
 In summer there are boat rental offers and more or less all year round small sightseeing boats with which you can go on a small river cruise.
 From the sand island excursion boats go to the zoo and near the century hall.

-From the islands you can also reach the Dom island, which is no longer an island since an Oder branch was filled in.
+From the islands you can also reach the Cathedral island, which is no longer an island since an Oder branch was filled in.
 Here, the collegiate church of the Holy Cross and the cathedral of St. John the Baptist are particularly characteristic.
 The latter opens the tower with the viewing platform for visitors.
 In the Archdiocesan Museum you can see the chronicle of Henryków Monastery, which is a UNESCO World Heritage Site and contains the first written sentence in Polish.

 North of the Cathedral Island is the Botanical Garden of Wroclaw.